Pay attention to this new trend!

 The combination of experienced management teams and investment professionals assists to bring in new professional talent to improve the industries operations as a whole.
 This model provides a lot of opportunity for both investors and operators best interests.

-Are Sale Leaseback Arrangements Actually Feasible?
+Are Sale Leaseback Arrangements for Cannabis Actually Feasible?

 These agreements are very attractive to investors that are professionals in real estate transactions, but are not interested in the cannabis aspects of the business.
 Investors may find other avenues more risky and thus you can generate a better offer quickly, by selling your cannabis real estate.